faustool/mkdocs-childpages-card-grid-plugin/README.md

 This plugin allows users to automatically add card grids on their pages with links to child pages.

-Users can include card grids on all pages or configure using markdown metadata to include or exclude specific pages.
+Users can include card grids on all pages or configure using Markdown metadata to include or exclude specific pages.

 TODO items: